Autocar India

 Toll booth

-The Ministry of Road Transport and Highways (MoRTH) has stated that payments via cash at toll booths will end from April 10, 2026, onward.
-According to the governing body, toll payments must be made through electronic transactions only (FASTag or UPI).
+The Ministry of Road Transport and Highways (MoRTH) has stated that payments via cash at toll booths will end from April 10, 2026.
+According to it, toll payments must be made through electronic transactions only (FASTag or UPI).
 This announcement aims to mitigate long queues at plazas and ensure seamless travel on national highways and expressways.

 What will happen if you do not have a valid FASTag?

-If the vehicle does not have a valid FASTag, it will still be allowed to pass, provided the driver/vehicle owner pays 1.25 times the normal fee via UPI.
-Failure to pay the toll fee allows authorities to invoke Rule 14 of the National Highway Fee Rules, 2008, under which authorities can refuse entry to the vehicle on the concerned road stretch.
-E-notices can be issued in case the vehicle’s passage is recorded by cameras/RFID, but no payment is received, wherein owners have to pay the regular toll fee within three days or pay double the amount.
+If the vehicle does not have a valid FASTag, it will still be allowed to pass, provided that the driver/vehicle owner pays 1.25 times the normal fee via UPI.
+Failure to pay the toll fee allows authorities to invoke Rule 14 of the National Highways Fee (Determination of Rates and Collection) Rules, 2008, under which authorities can refuse entry to the vehicle on the concerned road stretch.
+E-notices can be issued if the vehicle’s passage is recorded by cameras/RFID but no payment is received; in such cases, owners will have to pay the regular toll fee within three days or pay double the amount.

 New amendment to bring an end to ID-based waivers

 To bring an end to government officials using their identification cards for toll waivers on personal trips, MoRTH has also appealed to government offices and suitable departments to acquire ‘Exempted FASTags’ or FASTag-based annual passes.
-Officials confirmed that the exemption will apply only to the government authorities and not the individual.
+Officials confirmed that the exemption will apply only to government authorities and not individuals.

 New multi-lane free-flow toll system to reduce congestion